Photo Of Disgusting School Lunch Goes Viral

 “Tried a new menu item today at lunch and we hear it was not a winner!
 Going forward, we will gather input from our students on new menu options,” they said.

-As The Inquisitr previously reported, there has been recent studies that have shown links between unhealthy food and teenage depression.
-With the rise of mental health issues in America, it is all the more important that schools have the resources necessary to provide kids with food that fuels their bodies and minds.
+As The Inquisitr previously reported, there have been recent studies that have shown links between unhealthy food and teenage depression.
+With the rise of mental health issues in America, it appears more important than ever that schools have the resources necessary to provide kids with food that fuels their bodies and minds.